Germany national football team records and statistics: Penalties

-As of 9 September 2019, 128 penalties have been given for Germany in 124 different matches.
-Of these, 102 were converted (80%).
+As of 10 October 2025, 142 penalties have been given for Germany in 138 different matches.
+Of these, 105 were converted (74%).
 The first penalty was in Germany's second match to make the score 1–1 (the final score was 1–5).
 In two cases, Germany scored two penalties in a single match, and on each occasion both penalties were converted by the same player (Fritz Walter in the 1954 World Cup semi-finals and Bastian Schweinsteiger in a friendly).
-On two occasions did the same player (Torsten Frings and Lukas Podolski) successfully convert one penalty but miss another in the same match.
+On three occasions did the same player, Fritz Förderer, Torsten Frings, and Lukas Podolski, successfully convert one penalty but miss another in the same match.

 The most frequent penalty taker for Germany was Michael Ballack, converting ten of eleven penalties taken.
 The most penalty misses recorded was by Jürgen Klinsmann, who could not convert three of six penalties taken.
 28 penalties were converted by the captain (c) of the team, with Lothar Matthäus (seven times) converting the most penalties as captain.

 Germany have received the most penalties against Bulgaria; they earned nine penalties in a total of 21 matches against the side (42% of matches), of which eight were converted.
 Germany have received six penalties against a reigning world champion, all of which were converted.
 Germany have also received thirteen penalties as reigning world champions, of which ten were converted.

-In fifteen matches, the conversion of the penalty was decisive to the game's outcome, with four converted penalties reducing a deficit leading to a draw and one of these draws followed by another penalty for a win.
-In 36 matches, the converted penalty was the first goal, including Germany's first match against world champions Brazil in May 1963.
-Of these matches, the opponents managed to draw three times and win the match five times.
+In sixteen matches, the conversion of the penalty was decisive to the game's outcome, with four converted penalties reducing a deficit leading to a draw and one of these draws followed by another penalty for a win.
+In 37 matches, the converted penalty was the first goal, including Germany's first match against world champions Brazil in May 1963.
+Of these matches, the opponents managed to draw four times and win the match five times.
 On seven occasions, the converted penalty was the only goal of the match.